breatheco-de/content/src/content/lesson/working-with-plain-text-files-backend.md

 todos = ['make the bed', 'do the laundry', 'finish homework']
 ```

-That variable is being stored in the RAM memory until you decide to save it to a text-file or database.
-The RAM memory is not reliable because your computer could loose power any moment (turned off).
+That variable is being stored in the RAM memory until you decide to save it to a text file or database.
+The RAM memory is not reliable because your computer could lose power at any moment (turned off).

 You can save that variable into a `todos.csv` file with the following python code: